Processing of personal data about others

 It may also be necessary to transfer information between enterprises, for example in research projects with external partners or when external IT services are used, in which case a Data Processor Agreement is required.

-In addition, anyone can ask for access to public archives.
+Anyone can ask for access to public archives.
 Only staff granted special authorisation can make decisions on the disclosure of information.
 Check the procedures at your place of study or work.

 In special cases, the employer can access employees’ e-mails or private files.